African manufacturers in last-ditch bid to extend US trade programme

 PHOTO

-The act is designed to support economic development of African nations and supports hundreds of thousands of jobs in the textiles, automotive and mining sectors while U.S. lawmakers have viewed it as a tool to counter Chinese influence on the continent.
+The act is designed to support the economic development of African nations and supports hundreds of thousands of jobs in the textiles, automotive and mining sectors, while US lawmakers have viewed it as a tool to counter Chinese influence on the continent.

 Despite bipartisan support, an attempt last year to renew AGOA for 16 years did not make it to a vote in Congress.
 Since then, President Trump's trade policies have suggested there may not be the political will in Washington to push through an extension.